Mwesh-F/requirement-analysis/README.md

 5. **Improved Quality and Customer Satisfaction**
    When requirements are thoroughly analyzed and validated, the final product is more likely to meet user needs, resulting in higher quality and improved customer satisfaction.

+## Key Activities in Requirement Analysis

+The Requirement Analysis phase involves several key activities that help ensure the software meets stakeholder needs and expectations:

+- **Requirement Gathering 🗂️**
+  - Conduct interviews with stakeholders to understand their needs.
+  - Use surveys, questionnaires, and observation techniques.
+  - Review existing documentation and systems.
+  - Organize workshops for deeper insights.

+- **Requirement Elicitation ✍️**
+  - Hold brainstorming sessions to generate ideas.
+  - Use focus groups for targeted feedback.
+  - Create early prototypes to clarify vague or abstract requirements.

+- **Requirement Documentation 📚**
+  - Develop a Requirement Specification Document that includes all functional and non-functional requirements.
+  - Write user stories that describe features from the user's perspective.
+  - Design use cases to visualize how users will interact with the system.

+- **Requirement Analysis and Modeling 📊**
+  - Prioritize requirements based on business value and technical feasibility.
+  - Perform feasibility analysis to assess time, cost, and technology constraints.
+  - Create visual models such as data flow diagrams (DFDs) and entity-relationship diagrams (ERDs).

+- **Requirement Validation ✅**
+  - Review documented requirements with stakeholders to confirm accuracy and completeness.
+  - Define acceptance criteria to ensure that requirements are testable.
+  - Establish traceability to track requirements throughout the development cycle.